ravikandhadai/swift/Logging/ImprovingOSLogForSwift.md

 In fact, the logging APIs are extensible enough to support any new types that are natively added to the logging system.
 Say the logging system introduces a new format specifier and an encoding format for a new aggregate type.
-To extend the APIs to this new type, it suffices to overload `appendInterpolation` to the new type.
+To extend the APIs to this new type, it suffices to overload `appendInterpolation` to accept the new type.
 The overload will use the format specifier for the new type and will append the argument to the `encodeOps`.
-The types `EncodeOperations` (described shortly) and `ByteEncoder` would have to be extended with the logic for marshalling the custom type.
+The types `EncodeOperations` (described shortly) and `ByteEncoder` would have to be extended with the logic for marshalling the aggregate type.
 For brevity, we elide further details of creating such extensions, and refer interested readers to an example available [here](https://github.com/ravikandhadai/swift/blob/logging-writeup/Logging/OSLogSpecifierExt.swift).